 Deep Tissue Massage (DTM)

 Deep tissue massage (DTM) focuses on increasing pressure in the deep layers of your muscles through slow but firm stroking.
-The pressure improves blood circulation and reduces muscle spasms and inflammation.
+The tension improves blood circulation and reduces muscle spasms and inflammation.
 DTM is a passive exercise.

 Traction therapy is a passive exercise that aims to relieve pressure from your bones and joints by stretching the soft tissues.
 For herniated discs, traction therapy improves the hernia by stretching the tissues of the spinal cord gently.